kstenschke/doShell/README.md

 | ``#copyInTerminal``                     | Varies by OS                            |
 | ``#pasteInTerminal``                    | Varies by OS                            |

+**Manipulate strings from clipboard**

+All manipulation commands on strings from the clipboard output the resulting string.
+To over/write the result back to files, you can use the shell redirection operator ``>``.

 | Command                                                      | Description            |
 | ------------------------------------------------------------ | ---------------------- |